libssh2/libssh2/docs/libssh2_sftp_seek64.md

 read/write operations.

-You MUST NOT seek during writing or reading a file with SFTP, as the internals use outstanding packets and changing the "file position" during transit will results in badness.
+You MUST NOT seek during writing or reading a file with SFTP, as the internals use outstanding packets and changing the "file position" during transit results in badness.

 # AVAILABILITY